yiisoft/yii2/docs/guide/tutorial-core-validators.md

   Since version 2.0.4, a format and timezone can be specified for this attribute using [[yii\validators\DateValidator::$timestampAttributeFormat|$timestampAttributeFormat]] and [[yii\validators\DateValidator::$timestampAttributeTimeZone|$timestampAttributeTimeZone]].

+  Note, that when using `timestampAttribute`, the input value will be converted to a unix timestamp, which by definition is in UTC, so a conversion from the [[yii\validators\DateValidator::timeZone|input time zone]] to UTC will be performed.

 - Since version 2.0.4 it is also possible to specify a [[yii\validators\DateValidator::$min|minimum]] or [[yii\validators\DateValidator::$max|maximum]] timestamp.